Q: What is the Educators Taking the Lead (ETTL) initiative?

 Q: How will this initiative help classroom teachers?

 A: Educators are anxious about what evaluation changes will mean for them, what changes are coming and when, and what the expectations are for teachers.
 This initiative helps answer these questions by providing each participating educator with tools and training to navigate the evaluation requirements.
 When teachers work together to improve instruction, they elevate their profession.

 A: The UEA’s commitment is to provide training, materials, information, etc., to local associations in each school district.
 Each local association will develop its own plan for how to use the available resources to support the unique needs of educators in each area.
 Contact your local association for dates and details.

-A: The training and resources developed under this initiative will be available only to educators who choose to contribute toward this work by joining their professional association, the UEA.
-During the 2013 legislative session the State Office of Education requested $450,000 to implement requirements of the new evaluation framework and train teachers.
-It was not funded.
-Where the legislature committed nothing, the NEA, UEA and local associations are committing more than $400,000 to support this training.
+A: The training and resources developed under this initiative will be available only to educators who choose to contribute toward this work by joining their professional association.
+The UEA, as well as local associations and NEA, have committed more than $500,000 to support this training.
 The training and resources are paid for by, and available to, educators who belong to their professional association.
 Any licensed educator is welcome to participate by becoming a member of their local UEA affiliate.

 Q: Will this initiative conflict with training provided by school districts?

 A: The goal is to supplement, not duplicate, training provided by school districts.